VHS Revival enters the darkly sensuous realm of one of horror’s bleakest creations

 There’s a reason for this.
 In the book, Kirsty isn’t the moral princess of a morally bankrupt tale.
 In fact, she isn’t even Larry’s daughter.
 She’s a friend of Larry’s who’s secretly in love with him and attempts to unfurl Julia’s illicit affair partially for her own benefit.
 She’s still the heroine of the picture, the purest of a stifling rabble of miscreants, but she isn’t the teenager in peril that became a prerequisite for horror in the 1980s.
 The fact that she is still one of the most fondly-remembered final girls in the genre is indicative of the movie’s unconventional allure.

 Like most low-budget horror movies looking to make a commercial impact, Hellraiser is not without its flaws.
-Scenes in which we glimpse the domains of some hellish realm, while setting up 1988’s visually sumptuous and conceptually intriguing sequel Hellbound: Hellraiser II, see events briefly lose focus, needlessly audacious sequences involving monster animatronics proving somewhat superfluous.
-They’re fast-paced and exhilarating enough, offering a little respite from the movie’s almost ceaseless sense of brooding, but Hellraiser works best as an exploration of the power of seduction, proving that we don’t have to look far beyond ourselves to identify the world’s real monsters.
+Scenes in which we glimpse the domains of some hellish realm, while setting up 1988’s visually sumptuous and conceptually intriguing sequel Hellbound: Hellraiser II, see events briefly lose focus, audacious sequences involving monster animatronics proving somewhat superfluous.
+They’re fast-paced and exhilarating enough, offering a little respite from the movie’s almost ceaseless sense of brooding, but Hellraiser works best as an intimate exploration of the power of seduction, proving that we don’t have to look far beyond ourselves to identify the world’s real monsters.

 Of Stephen King’s glowing admission, legendary critic and perennial horror detractor Roger Ebert would write, “Now there’s a blurb Stephen King should have written under one of his pen names.
 He may have seen the future of the horror genre, but he has almost certainly not seen “Hellraiser,” which is as dreary a piece of goods as has masqueraded as horror in many a long, cold night.
 This is one of those movies you sit through with mounting dread, as the fear grows inside of you that it will indeed turn out to be feature length.”
 A scathing criticism, but for me this comment works just as well as a compliment; angels to some, demons to others.